 You should differentiate “attribute group” and “attribute” notions.
 First you are creating attribute group, which is like container for attribute values, e.g “material” is an attribute group, when “silk”, “cotton” and “wool” are its values.

 2) “Create new attributes” unchecked

 As it has been mentioned above, new attribute values are being created in the course of PrestaShop import on condition that attribute group exists.
-If combinations consists of new attribute value, you should check “Create new attributes” box on Import Options step of the import wizard.
+If variations consist of new attribute value, you should check “Create new attributes” box on Import Options step of the wizard.
 As for example, “material” attribute group has “silk”, “cotton” and “wool” values assigned only.
-You are starting to sell another product, made of denim, but there is no “denim” attribute value.
-To get the combination created and the value ascribed to “material” attribute group, do not forget to enable “Create new attribute” option.
+You are starting to sell another item, made of denim, but there is no “denim” attribute value.
+To get the variations created and the value ascribed to “material” attribute group, do not forget to enable “Create new attribute” option.

 3) Incorrect import method

 Configuring the upload settings, you have to select suitable identifier or action on “Assign .csv Column to Database Fields” step for product and combinations.
 Depending on whether you are updating existing combinations or creating new ones, you are choosing one of provided identifiers.
 There is also “Skip combination import” option.
 If you check radio button for it, combinations will be ignored by the application and no variants will be created respectively.

 4) No attribute values in the file

 Product variation is a unique combination of two or more attribute values.
 For Store Manager to create this or that combination, you should specify the values in each row for each attribute group.
 If you leave the fields empty, the variation won’t be created.